Pokemon Go: Better gyms today, Legendary raids coming soon

 Gyms get overhauled

-With an update rolling out today in the United States and soon around the world, Pokemon Go is taking a wrecking ball to the current gym system you know and (probably don't) love.
+With an update rolling out today in the US and soon around the world, Pokemon Go is taking a wrecking ball to the current gym system you know and (probably don't) love.

 No more will you have to hammer away at a gym's lifebar, repeatedly, in the foolish hope of lowering its prestige level enough to knock a single Pokemon off the totem pole.